 - located near Runnymede subway station, High Park and Bloor West Village

 - and wine.
 You know, on the porch.

-Now preparing to receive applications for four additional partners (singles or couples) to complete the planning and development.
-Attendance at a workshop to be offered this fall, “Is Co-housing for You?” is a pre-requisite for membership application.
-More details here shortly.
+Now preparing to receive applications for four additional members (singles or couples) to complete the planning and development.
+Attendance at a workshop to be offered this fall makes you eligible to be considered for membership.
+Visit “Is Co-housing For You?” for more details.

 Some milestones (from most recent):

 December, 2017 So, uh, we bought a house…

 That counts as a milestone, right?

 It’s a great house the four of us can live in immediately, and it’s a great house for expanding into our future, six-share co-housing community.
 Once we get settled, we’ll be inviting interested folks to help with the planning.